 It's not much of a surprise to learn that furniture stores want to get rid of their outdoor supplies by the middle and end of summer, and that can be to your benefit.
 If you see something you like when alfresco sets hit the market in April, bide your time until the Fourth of July.
 You can likely look forward to a sunny party featuring your discounted set then.

-That being said, sometimes the selection changes or disappears by late July and early August.
-So even if Labor Day sales often discount outdoor furniture, the ones you initially had your eye on may be gone at that time.
-Don't be afraid to buy earlier in the summer if you really want something.
+Be careful, though!
+Sometimes the selection changes or disappears by late July and early August—even if Labor Day sales often discount outdoor furniture, the ones you initially had your eye on may be gone at that time.
+Don't be afraid to buy earlier in the summer if you really want a specific piece.

 Holidays to remember: Martin Luther King, Jr. Day and the Fourth of July